developer239/create-opinionated-app/README.md

 ## Why?

-As die-hard react developer I had to use Angular to help out our client and I was surprised how easy it is to bootstrap new Angular application.
+As die-hard React developer I had to use Angular to help out our client and I was surprised how easy it is to bootstrap new Angular application.
 I can imagine that VueJs is so popular for a similar reason.

 Then I realized that React community does not have any standard when it comes to bootstrapping a new application.